Hiddendoom45/FFBEBot/README.md

 - fully update parsing for exvius wiki and reddit wiki commands
 - new features

+### Building

+- The bot is setup to be built with maven.
+[Download.](https://maven.apache.org/download.cgi) Or use your preferred package manager.
+- Run `mvn --version` to check that you have installed it correctly.;
+- Run `mvn clean` to clean up any previous builds and then `mvn package` to build the jar file.

 ### Bugs/Suggestions

 - use the `bugreport [bug/suggestion]` command or open a new issue on this repository